AbdelhamidElKrem/Mindful-Access/describe.md

-# Taqwa Timekeeper: Reclaim Your Time, Respect Your Prayer.
+# Mindful Access: Reclaim Your Time, Respect Your Prayer.

-**Taqwa Timekeeper** is more than just a website blocker; it is a digital companion designed to help you align your digital habits with your values.
+**Mindful Access** is more than just a website blocker; it is a digital companion designed to help you align your digital habits with your values.
 In a world of endless scrolling and distractions, this extension brings **intention** back to your browsing.

 ## 🌟 Key Features

 ### 1. **Intentional Browsing**
-Instead of mindlessly opening social media or entertainment sites, Taqwa Timekeeper gently pauses you.
+Instead of mindlessly opening social media or entertainment sites, Mindful Access gently pauses you.
 - **The Check**: When you try to visit a blocked site (like YouTube or Facebook), you are greeted with a calm, beautiful screen.
 - **The Question**: It asks: *"Is this beneficial?"* or *"How long do you need?"*
 - **The Choice**: You can choose to proceed for a specific time (e.g., 15 mins) if it's necessary, or close the tab if it's just a distraction.